My Story

 What I Bring to the Table

-✔ Lived Athlete Experience – Experience competing in BUCS Super Rugby, National 1 & 2 leagues gives me first-hand understanding of high-performance sport.
-I have also engaged in athletics, boxing, and ultra-endurance running.
+✔ Lived High Performance Experience – Experience competing in BUCS Super Rugby, National 1 & 2 leagues gives me first-hand understanding of high-performance sport.
+I have also engaged in athletics, boxing, and ultra-endurance running, and have worked with the likes of North Wales Rugby (RGC).

-✔ Evidence-Based Practice – Combining sport psychology, human performance research, and real-world application.
+✔ Evidence-Based Practice – Combining sport psychology, performance psychology, human performance research, and real-world applications.

-✔ Systemic Perspective – I don’t just focus on the individual, I consider the performance environment, team culture, and external pressures that influence success.
+✔ Systemic Perspective – I don’t just focus on the individual, but also focus on the the performance environment, team culture, and external pressures that influence performance.

-✔ Workshops & One-to-One Support – Whether through psychoeducational workshops or individual consulting, I help athletes and coaches develop mental resilience and performance strategies.
+✔ Workshops, Groups, & One-to-One Support – Whether through psychoeducational workshops, working with a team or group, or individual consulting, I help athletes, coaches, and high performance populations improve performance such as developing mental resilience and performance strategies.

 Why Fortis?